This post may contain affiliate links. Please see our disclosure policy.

 It’s hard to resist a good slow cooked pork shoulder, especially when served in a bun for a summer sandwich.
 It is a great recipe for meal prepping and is super freezer-friendly.

 This crock pot pork shoulder is one of my favorite recipes for warmer months.
-It keeps the kitchen cool without the need to turn on the oven, but pairs so well with summer salads and creamy coleslaw.
+It keeps the kitchen cool without the need to turn on the oven, but pairs so well with a butter lettuce salad, crockpot mac and cheese with cream cheese, and creamy coleslaw.

 The secret to an ultra tender pork shoulder is to cook it on low and use the perfect spice blend.
 No BBQ sauce is needed!